Satyamshahi17/FinSat/README.md

    - Responses are generated strictly from the indexed financial content

 6. **FinBERT powered Sentiment & Risk Analysis**
-   - Separate parsing of PDF to provide relevant input for to FinBERT
+   - Separate parsing of PDF to provide input in relevant format to FinBERT
    - Section-wise sentiment highlights are generated for:
      - Liquidity
      - Debt